white67/node-js-dummy-test/README.md

 ## :memo: License ##

-This project is under license from MIT.
+This project is under license from Apache 2.0.
 For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/devenes" target="_blank">devenes</a>